humdrum-tools/humdrum-documentation/guide/ch25/index.md

 semits species2.krn | correl -m -s ^=
 ```

-Note that in formal statistical tests, the **-m** option should never be
+Note that in formal statistical tests, the <span class="option">m</span> option should never be
 used.